×

 • Simplifies management through centralized control on the host system

-Advantages of Hardware Virtualization?
+Advantages of Hardware Virtualization

-Hardware virtualization offers many advantages.
+Legacy Hardware virtualization offers many advantages.
 Understanding these can clarify how it benefits your organization, especially if you are dealing with legacy systems.

 Optimized Resource Utilization